-No Mardi Gras parade this year?
-No problem, cher.
+Craving a bit of spice?
 There are plenty of Cajun and creole restaurants in Dallas to spice up your year.
 As a Louisiana native, I judge Cajun restaurants based on four Louisiana staples: po-boys, gumbo, daiquiris and bread pudding.
 (You thought I was going to say beignets, didn't you?)
-There's no greater tell to legitimate Cajun cooking than the spice choices, freshness of the seafood, and the clear presence of lagniappe.
+There's no greater tell to legitimate Cajun cooking than the spice choices, the freshness of the seafood, and the clear presence of lagniappe.

 You can always tell when a jambalaya recipe has been perfected and passed down with love from their Mawmaw or Mamere, or when that roux and holy trinity (onions, bell pepper and celery) are deglazed with a deep amber beer like south Louisiana's own Abita Amber Lager.
 Here are some local Dallas favorites that promise authentic Cajun dishes, naturally served up with plenty of love.